 On the whole Diebuster is a great addition to the franchise, and while it has it's flaws, it's definitely a worthy successor to Gunbuster.
 While the story and characters may not be as good as the original OVA, Diebuster has a style and flair of it's own that elevates the show to a whole new level.

 Lets get down to it.
 Top wo Nerae!
-2, or Diebuster as I prefer, is the indirect sequel to Top wo Nerae/Gunbuster.
-I enjoyed this short OVA substantially because how it presented itself was outstanding.
-Plus Nono is love.
+2, alsno known as Diebuster is the indirect sequel to Top wo Nerae/Gunbuster.
+I enjoyed this short OVA substantially because of its presentation.

-The animation and art in this series was substantially well done.
+This anime brought with it a wide variety of moods and atmosphere simply due to its visual direction.
+In terms of overall quality, Diebuster falls by today's standards however considering its age, the key animations were memorable to say the least.
 The fights were all very fluid, everything in the scene seemed like it was flowing together.
-The characters had very strong emotions that showed greatly.
+Usually, emotion is hard to convey, however Diebuster was able to successfully convey those emotions through its visuals.
 Not only that, but character design was excellent, they managed to turn a basic style suit into each character's individual style, and personality wise, none of them (at least to me) seemed to follow the stereotypical route.
-Like I said, the emotions they emitted out were pretty memorable.

 Diebuster had a good OST when it comes to sound.
 The BGM's were nice and, all though not Gurren Lagann-type memorable, they stood up there with some of the good ones.
 The voice acting was pretty good too (see emotions being memorable).
 Some might argue Nono's voice was annoying, but I liked it.
 Even the enemy grunts/noises, those were superb, for grunts and noises anyway heh.
 Everything that had a distinct sound keep that sound though, for example beams sound like beams or explosions sound like explosions, but when tied with Diebuster's BGM, it sounded better.
 Lets not forget the OP and ED, both of which totally owned face.
 Groovin' Magic stands to be one of the best songs, at least in my opinion, to match this series (plus it was done by Round Table feat.
 Nino, who are one of my favorites).
 ACKO's Hoshikuzu Namida is a catchy single as well, pair it together with the slideshow ending, it's perfect.